-Inflation is a sustained increase in the general price level of goods and services within an economy over a period of time.
-Subsequently, an inflation rate corresponds to the measurement of inflation or more specifically, the percentage change in a particular general price index such as the consumer price index or the producer price indexes.
+Inflation is a sustained increase in the general price level of goods and services within an economy over a period.
+Subsequently, an inflation rate corresponds to the measurement of inflation or, more specifically, the percentage change in a particular general price index such as the consumer price or the producer price indexes.
 The causes of inflation are important for economists and policymakers.

 No single model can explain extensively and effectively why the prices of goods and services increase.
 However, scholars and economists have provided a few hypotheses that correspond to the types, as well as the factors or causes of inflation.
 These hypotheses pertain to either a monetary explanation based on the monetarist school of economics or the special-factors explanations based on Keynesian economics.